CSCfi/csc-user-guide/docs/cloud/dbaas/postgresql.md

 # PostgreSQL

 !!! error "Closed Beta"
     Pukki DBaaS is in closed beta.
-This means that services is probably not suitable for most users and there might be breaking changes.
+This means that the service is probably not suitable for most users and there might be breaking changes.
 If you are still interested in using the service you can [contact us](../../support/contact.md) to see if the service would be suitable for you.

-This documentation provides some hints how to get started with PostgreSQL and some basic troubleshooting but you are responsible for your databases.
+This documentation provides some hints on how to get started with PostgreSQL and some basic troubleshooting tips.
+Note that you are responsible for your databases.

 ## Graphical user interface

-Popular tool for working with PostgreSQL is [pgAdmin that can be found here](https://www.pgadmin.org/) .
-Note that the application can not be installed on the database instance, it needs to be installed on your computer or server that you control.
-The DBaaS team does not provide support for this application, we are also more comfortable using the CLI tools.
+A popular tool for working with PostgreSQL is [pgAdmin that can be found here](https://www.pgadmin.org/).
+Note that the application can not be installed on the database instance, it needs to be installed on your computer or a server that you control.
+The DBaaS team does not provide support for this application.
+We are also more comfortable with using the CLI tools.

-## Command line
+## Command-line

-1. First you need to install postgresql command line tool.
-Note that if you are using Linux your distribution are usually shipped with an ancient version of postgresql so make sure that you install the most recent major version.
-For all operating system you can find instruction for installation here: https://www.postgresql.org/download/
+1. First you need to install the `postgresql` command line tool.
+Note that if you are using Linux, your distributions are usually shipped with an ancient version of PostgreSQL, so make sure that you install the most recent major version.
+For all operating systems you can [find instructions for installation here](https://www.postgresql.org/download/).

-2. Once you have installed the postgresql-client you should be able to log into the database.
-You can find the `public` IP from the `Overview` tab or `openstack database instance list` .
-The command that you normally want to use from an Linux CLI is to connect to your database is:
+2. Once you have installed the PostgreSQL client you should be able to login into the database.
+You can find the `public` IP from the `Overview` tab or `openstack database instance list`.
+The command that you normally want to use from a Linux CLI to connect to your database is:

     ```
     psql --user ${USERNAME} --host ${PUBLIC_IP} ${DATABASE_NAME}